wattdepot/wattdepot/docs/developerguide/evaluating-performance.md

     Ave get value (date) time = 0.010520545454545454 => 95 gets/sec.
     Setting rate to 59

 Every 15 second two more lines are added to the output.
 The output tells you what the average time it to perform the operation was and how many operations/second this results in.
 The second line tells you what the rate the tool is setting to get the next set of performance data.

+The above data shows that we can perform about 90 get value at a given time operations per second.

 ## Real World Scenarios